rohit290554/Python-based-String-scanner-or-finder-in-system-with-FTP-upload-support/README.md

 # Product Key Finder by Rohit Saxena (rohitsaxena722@gmail.com)
+#The following code is written by Rohit Saxena.
+STUDY PURPOSE ONLY.
+Any unauthorized use or modification is prohibited.
 Language used: python
 My python learning journey.
 I work on code and save here this code is able to find any file named 'Product Key' and has file format as TXT